-Huawei has now added support for creating interval running training sessions, which is simple but easy to create from the watch and you've got the ability to share routes and use a back to the start navigation feature to get you back home too.
+Huawei has now added support for creating interval running training sessions, which is simple but easy to create from the watch and you can share routes and use a back-to-the-start navigation feature to get you back home too.

 Pool swim tracking compared: Huawei Watch GT3 (left) and Form Swim Goggles (right)

 All of your data lives inside the Huawei Health app, which still doesn't feel like the slickest companion app out there.
-Despite the addition of an app store front, your data is largely staying put inside of Huawei's Health app, which is disappointing to see.
+Despite the addition of an app storefront, your data is largely staying put inside Huawei's Health app, which is disappointing to see.
 If you want to sync over to other fitness apps, that's simply not possible yet.

-Indoor rowing tracking compared: Huawei Watch GT3 (left and centre) and Garmin Enduro (right)
+Indoor rowing tracking compared: Huawei Watch GT3 (left and center) and Garmin Enduro (right)

 Overall, the GT3 does offer a solid sports tracking experience on the whole indoors and outdoors.
 It seemed to dish out reliable data where it mattered, it was comfortable to wear during exercise and the improvements Huawei has made here on the software front show promise with more features seemingly on the way.

 That heart rate sensor powers a few different insights.
-You can continuously track heart rate, offering daily heart rate ranges, resting heart rate and enable low and high heart rate alerts.
-It does also of course work for measuring heart rate during exercise.
+You can continuously track heart rate, offering daily heart rate ranges, and resting heart rate and enabling low and high heart rate alerts.
+It also of course work for measuring heart rate during exercise.

 Continuous HR tracking compared: Huawei Watch GT3 (left) and Whoop 4.0 (right)

 We'd say it performs pretty well in general.
 For continuous monitoring, we found though that it tended to deliver typically higher resting heart rate readings compared to the pretty reliable heart rate monitor on a Garmin and a Garmin HRM-Pro chest strap.